Eastern Michigan University

 Is everyone on campus protected from sex discrimination?

 Yes, Title IX protects faculty, staff and students from discrimination on the basis of sex.

 Is it possible to be sexually harassed/assaulted by someone of the same gender?

 Yes.
 If you have been subjected to unwanted sexual contact or sexual harassment, your gender and the gender of the alleged perpetrator are irrelevant.
 Such conduct is prohibited by Title IX.

-Discrimination is as the unequal treatment of a person based on that person's gender.
-This prohibition covers any term or condition of employment, academic program, student service, activity, benefit or opportunity provided by EMU.
+Discrimination is the unequal treatment of a person based on that person's sex.

 Sexual Harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when: